OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 is needed to compile OpenCAL-GL.
 The following is a dependencies list for each of the above software libraries:

 OpenCAL:

-:   CMake version 2.8 or grater, and a quite new C compiler.
+CMake version 2.8 or grater, and a quite new C compiler.

 OpenCAL-OMP:

-:   A C compiler supporting at least Open-MP version 2.0[^3].
+A C compiler supporting at least Open-MP version 2.0[3].

 Open-CL:

-:   CMake version 3.1 or grater and at least one OpenCL implementation
-    installed in your system[^4].
+CMake version 3.1 or grater and at least one OpenCL implementation installed in your system[4].

 OpenCAL-GL:

-:   OpenGL/GLUT headers and libraries [^5];
+OpenGL/GLUT headers and libraries [5];

-Eventually, Doxygen and Graphviz are required to build the software documentation, which provides specific information about library’s data structures and functions.
+Eventually, Doxygen and Graphviz are required to build the software documentation, which provides specific information about libraryâ€™s data structures and functions.

 Obtaining OpenCAL